 Assuming the property owner has chosen the annual payment plan, the sale of the property requires that annuity to stay on the Property Tax Roll # for the duration of the debenture.

 Is the interest rate subject to change over the 20 year amortization period?

 The interest rate is fixed over the amortization period.
 We expect the rate to be less than 5.5% which was a worst case scenario for the development of the by-law.

 Are the Municipal Board Orders from Phase 1 applicable to Phase 2?

 No the Orders from Phase 1 are not applicable to Phase 2.
 Phase 2 will have its own entire process and will also go before the Municipal Board for a final decision.

-A meter is expected to cost approximately $500 - $600.
+The meter cost is included in the Capital Cost Component there is no additional charge to the property owner.
 Reading the meter would be part of the sewer utility.
-The $2300 buy in charge represents a unit's cost of the City's infrastructure.
+The $2500 buy in charge represents a unit's cost of the City's infrastructure.

 What is the fee structure from the City of Winnipeg in terms of $/litre or cubic meters of effluent determined by the meter reading?

 The City's fee structure can be found on their website: http://myutilitybill.winnipeg.ca/UtilityPortal/#/rates

 How will the costs of maintenance and repairs be covered on the sewer system during the time it is in service and are there estimated costs for these items at this time?